MaLSAMi/documentation/docs/data-generation/datageneration.md

 4. Repeat for taskset of size n by combining taskset of size *n-1* with taskset of size 1.

-At the end, there should be a lot of tasksets as many are repeatedly combined with each other.
+At the end, there should be a lot of tasksets as many are repeatedly combined with each other at each step.